ThomasStrong/beer-finder/README.md

 ## Description -

 - FindMeABeer - This app is designed to find someone (a site user) a place to find a nice libation.
 The single-page app was inspired by the author's interest in local breweries and the communities therein.
 The user is given the option to search for a location to have or get a beer by city, state, or name.
 The app is fetching the appropriate data from The Beer Mapping Project's API (http://beermapping.com), displaying relevant information to the user, and then makes each location a clickable button to direct the user to their website.
-I used a mobile-first approach for the design, React, .
+This app employs React and mobile-first design.
   - The original intent for this project was to link a user's Untappd username to their wishlist of beers and then offer them a nearby location to find the beer.
 As of the completion of this project Untappd was not allowing new access to their API while it is under development.
     <br></br>